santolucito/CPSC112-game/README.md

 Methods to edit
 - findSolutions

 Great, now you can play the game!
 There is only one (major) problem left.
 If you run out of moves you are just stuck.
-We should be able to generate a new board in the middle of the game In fact the initial board could even be generated in such a way that there are no solutions right from the beginning.
+We should be able to generate a new board in the middle of the game if you run out of possible swaps.
+Also, the initial board could even be generated in such a way that there are no solutions right from the beginning.
 We certainly don't want that.
 Have you noticed that "Hint" button in the game?
-It would be nice if it actually worked too.
-When we click that button, all the squares that can be swapped to create a match should be highlighted.
+It would be nice if that actually worked too.

+When we click the hint button, all the squares that can be swapped to create a match should be highlighted.
 We have taken care of the highlighting, you just need to implement the "findSolutions" method so that it returns a list of all the squares that could be swapped.
+So calling findSolutions() with the following board should return [(0,0),(0,1),(1,0),(1,1), etc.]

 ![Alt Board](/Board2.png)

-Start with an array of length 1, loop down the row/column while there are matches.
-Each time you find a match, expand the array by one, then fill in that space with a "new Point(x,y)".
-You will need to fill in the expandArray method that takes an old_array and return a new_array such that "new_array.length==old_array.length+1" and all the elements are copied over from the old_array.
+###How to write findSolutions

-We will write this function that finds solutions by swapping every square in every direction and checking to see if it makes a match (this is again a "brute force" approach).
+You should swap every square in every direction and checking to see if it makes a match using the has_matches() method.
+If there are matches, add the square's location (new Point(x,y)) to the squaresThatCanBeSwapped[], then swap it back to its original position.

 Notice that we don't know how big how list of solutions is going to be when we start.
-That means we can reuse our expandArray function from the last part.
+You will need to fill in the 'expandArray' method that takes an old_array and return a new_array such that "new_array.length==old_array.length*2" and all the elements are copied over from the old_array.

-COOL HINTS/LESSONS
+#COOL HINTS/LESSONS

+###shortcircuting
 You may (or may not) find one more concept to be useful - it is called shortcircuting.
 If you have the following code:

     int x = 3